orbingol/NURBS-Python/DESCRIPTION.rst

 Introduction
 ============

-NURBS-Python (geomdl) provides fully object-oriented Non-Uniform Rational B-Spline (NURBS) surface and curve data structures and extensible advanced computation algorithms in pure python.
-It allows users to directly visualize the computed curves and surfaces using various visualization libraries.
-Additionally, it comes with a surface generator.
+NURBS-Python is an object-oriented B-Spline and NURBS surface and curve library for Python with implementations of advanced computation algorithms in an extensible way.
+It comes with on-the-fly shape visualization options, knot vector and surface grid generators, and more.

+NURBS-Python is a pure Python library, therefore there are no external C/C++ or FORTRAN dependencies or any compilation steps during installation.
+It is tested with Python v2.7.x, Python v3.3.x and later versions.
+The Python 2 and 3 compatibility library ``six`` will be automatically installed during NURBS-Python setup.

+Please see the `Examples Repository <https://github.com/orbingol/NURBS-Python_Examples>`_ for details on library usage and integration scenarios.

 Features
 ========